Pioneer packs

 After Svejbæksnævringen, you'll find Slåensø on your left, and with its crystal clear spring water one of Denmark's cleanest freshwater lakes.

-The Paradise Islands are also to the left, and if you have the time, you can sail to Paradise and experience this beautiful area.
+The Paradise Islands are also to the left, and if time permits, you can sail to Paradise and experience this beautiful area.

-Now you pass through Sejssnævringen and into Brassø.
-A little further on, where Brassø narrows slightly, on the left-hand side (just opposite Silkeborg Sailing Club), it's a must to sail through Klüver's canal, which is located after Bridge no. 7.
+Now it goes through Sejssnævringen and into Brassø.
+A little further on, where Brassø narrows slightly, on the left side (just opposite Silkeborg Sailing Club), it's a must to sail through Klüver's canal, located after Bridge no. 7.
 It's not very wide or deep, and the trees grow over it so that branches and leaves almost form a "roof".
-But there's just enough room for your canoe to pass through and from here you'll enter the most beautiful lake in the middle of the forest.
+But there's just enough room for your canoe to pass through and from here you enter the most beautiful lake in the middle of the forest.

 Pioneer package 5 days